mixpanel/mixpanel-android/README.md

 -------

 See LICENSE File for details.
-The Base64Coder, ConfigurationChecker, and StackBlurManager classes used by this software have been licensed from non-Mixpanel sources and modified for use in the library.
-Please see the relevant source files for details.
+The Base64Coder, ConfigurationChecker, and StackBlurManager classes, and the entirety of the com.mixpanel.android.java_websocket package used by this software have been licensed from non-Mixpanel sources and modified for use in the library.
+Please see the relevant source files, and the LICENSE file in the com.mixpanel.android.java_websocket package for details.

 The StackBlurManager class uses an algorithm by Mario Klingemann <mario@quansimondo.com>
 You can learn more about the algorithm at http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html.

-The Mixpanel library for Android also includes a binary version of Java-WebSockets, Copyright (c) 2010-2012 Nathan Rajlich, which is licensed under terms mentioned in the libs/ directory

 Changelog
 ---------